 The EB5 Investor visa must establish that the commercial enterprise can create or preserve at least 10 full-time jobs for qualifying U.S. workers within two years (or, under certain circumstances, within a reasonable time after the two-year period) of the immigrant investor’s admission to the United States as a Conditional Permanent Resident.

 A qualified employee is a U.S. citizen, permanent resident, or other immigrant authorized to work in the United States.
-The individual may be a conditional resident, an asylee, a refugee, or a person residing in the United States under suspension of deportation.
 This definition does not include the immigrant investor; his or her spouse, sons, or daughters; any foreign national in any non-immigrant status (such as an H-1B visa holder); or anyone who is not authorized to work in the United States.

 Capital Investment Requirements